UK Film Tax Relief

 Value of UK Film Tax Relief

-- For films of all budget levels, the Film Production Company (FPC) can claim a payable cash rebate of up to 25% of UK qualifying film production expenditure.
+- For all British qualifying films of any budget level, the film production company can now claim a payable cash rebate of up to 25% of UK qualifying expenditure.

 Accessing UK Film Tax Relief